Homebrew/homebrew-portable-ruby/README.md

 ## How do I build packages for these formulae

+[An automated release workflow is available to use](https://github.com/Homebrew/homebrew-portable-ruby/actions/workflows/release.yml).
+Dispatch the workflow and all steps of building, tagging and uploading should be handled automatically.

+Manual steps are documented below.

 ### macOS

 Run `brew portable-package ruby` inside an OS X 10.11 VM (so it is compatible with all working Homebrew macOS versions).